kimiakrs/PR-NQueens/README.md

 - [ ] Parallel or distributed implementations
 - [ ] Automated hyperparameter tuning
 - [ ] Scaling experiments beyond N = 200

 ---

+## Academic Context

+This project was developed as part of an academic study in combinatorial optimization and algorithm analysis, with emphasis on empirical benchmarking, parameter sensitivity, and scalability evaluation.

+---